 Contemporary Perspectives on the Nuclear-World in Art: Exhibition & Symposium (ASAH co-hosted)

-Introduction: In conjunction with the exhibition, Contemporary Perspectives on the Nuclear World in Art, 6 October 2021 – 20 November 2021, to be held at the Tin Sheds Gallery at USYD, a one-day symposium, open to the public, will take place in its foyer.
+Introduction: In conjunction with the exhibition, Contemporary Perspectives on the Nuclear World in Art, 7 April – 14 May 2022, to be held at the Tin Sheds Gallery at USYD, a one-day symposium, open to the public, will take place in its foyer.
 The exhibition will display a diverse array of artworks, rarely shown in Australia, exploring the impact of nuclear bombing, testing and accidents in Hiroshima/Nagasaki, Maralinga, Bikini Atoll, Chernobyl and Fukushima.
 Although the scope of the exhibition is wide-ranging, it resonates with the essential themes of defiance against injustice, fear of radiation, human folly and family love, and above all the commitment to nuclear disarmament.
 With Indigenous artists from Maralinga the symposium will discuss the power and eﬃcacy of art in a nuclear world and explore the many ways in which aesthetics have both represented and fostered the search for peace and security.
-After the exhibition a digitalized catalogue will be created on website
+After the exhibition a digitalized catalogue will be printed and made available to the public.

 - Symposium and Exhibition Information Flyer: DOWNLOAD